 Natural light is best; full spectrum bulbs help.
 Fluorescent lighting is the least desirable.

 Decrease Visual “Busyness” of Room and Written Work

 For students with autism, avoid mobiles, venetian blinds, wallpaper, and clutter; they are all distractors.
 Make sure photocopied materials are fully legible.

 Provide Seating Options

 Some kids do better on special cushions and beanbag chairs than on hard, ill-fitting, unforgiving wooden chairs.
 Make sure that the table or desk is not too high or low, so that both feet fully touch the floor and the child’s lap is at a right angle.

 When children can move around, they also have the opportunity to rest their eyes.

 A rich sensory diet can make a big difference in how everyone experiences and relates to the world.
-A balanced “meal” of sensation could leave students with autism feeling replenished, settled, organized, and empowered.
+A balanced “meal” of sensation could leave students with sensory needs feeling replenished, settled, organized and empowered.

 Still Looking for Answers?

 Join us at Healing Together, where you’ll find even more resources plus a community to support you, every step of the way.